Graduate Application Process

 TOEFL scores need to be at least 575 paper-based, 230 computer-based, or 88 internet based.

 Full-time Ph.D. students admitted to the graduate program will be supported by a Teaching Assistantship or Research Assistantship.
 Part-time and MA students may be granted an assistantship based on availability, but this is not guaranteed.
 Keep in mind it is not necessary to get your Master's degree prior to getting your Ph.D.
-The average Teaching Assistant stipend for full-time students admitted to the Ph.D. program Fall of 2013 is $25,000 for 12 months, and includes health insurance and full tuition remission.
+The average Teaching Assistant stipend for full-time students admitted to the Ph.D. program in the years 2015-2016 is $26,000 for 12 months, and includes health insurance and full tuition remission.

 University fellowships and Dean Scholarships